 You can disable anything else you don’t won’t want running on startup.
 The fewer things you have running on startup, the more computer resources you claim back on your next startup.

 Quite often unwanted files end up sitting in various temporary folders.
 Follow this procedure to clean your drive up from junk files or leftover files from previous software installations and updates.

-Open the Run box by right-clicking the Start Menu icon and left-clicking on ‘Run’.
-Type the following (without quotes): ‘%temp% into the run text box.
+Open the Run box by right-clicking the Start Menu icon and left-clicking on Run.
+Type %temp% into the run text box.
 Then click OK to proceed.

-With all the files now selected press the Delete key on your keyboard.
-Alternatively, right-click on any of the highlighted files and left click on delete.
+Press the Delete key on your keyboard with all the files now selected.
+Alternatively, right-click on any of the highlighted files and left-click on delete.

-Skip over any files that cannot be deleted, and some cases you might have to end up clicking on cancel to finish the process, but that’s fine.
+Skip over any files that cannot be deleted, and in some cases, you might have to end up clicking on cancel to finish the process, but that’s fine.

 All the waste files should now be cleaned off your system.